carlysandler/Mapping_Earthquakes/13_Notes.md

 Add, commit, and push your changes to your Earthquakes_past7days branch.

 Sadhana loves the map, but she thinks having a legend to indicate what magnitude is represented by each color would be helpful when viewing the map.

+# 13.6.5
+Add a Legend to the Map
+There is one final piece to add to the map: a legend for the color range of the earthquakes.
+Basil and Sadhana think a legend will provide information needed for the colors of the earthquakes to make sense to the viewer without having to click on each marker.
+After we add a legend, our earthquake map should look similar to the following map, with the legend at the bottom right of the map:

+The Street map marks each recorded earthquake with a circle diameter and color representing different magnitudes.
+Popups show the magnitude and location for each earthquake, with a legend in the bottom right.

+Sadhana tells you that we can use the Leaflet choropleth examples page (Links to an external site.) to help us write the code for the legend.
+On the choropleth examples page (Links to an external site.), scroll down to the "Custom Legend Control" section:

+The "Custom Legend Control" section provides code to make a legend for a map.

+Before we write the code to create this map, make a copy of the logicStep4.js file and name it logicStep5.js.
+Now let's edit the file.

+On the choropleth examples page, copy the code for the Custom Legend Control and paste it below the L.geoJSON() layer, where we add the earthquake layer to the map, earthquakes.addTo(map).
+Now, we'll edit the legend control object to suit our needs.

+First, edit the code for the Leaflet control() object to look like the following.
+With this code, we'll place the legend at the indicated position—the bottom right:

+// Create a legend control object. let legend = L.control({
+  position: "bottomright"
+});
+Next, remove the argument "map" from the legend function to look like the following:

+// Then add all the details for the legend. legend.onAdd = function() {
+  let div = L.DomUtil.create("div", "info legend");
+};
+With this code, we're going to add a legend to the map with legend.onAdd.
+The legend will be added to a div element on the index.html file using the DomUtil utility function.

+Next, we're going to change the grades array in the Leaflet documentation to a magnitudes array, and we'll add a colors array that holds the colors for our magnitudes.
+Add the following code inside our legend.onAdd function:

+const magnitudes = [0, 1, 2, 3, 4, 5];
+const colors = [
+  "#98ee00",
+  "#d4ee00",
+  "#eecc00",
+  "#ee9c00",
+  "#ea822c",
+  "#ea2c2c"
+];
+The final piece is to edit the for loop.
+The for loop will add the color choices from our colors array as a small box for the color of earthquakes and place the text of the magnitude range next to the box.
+Edit the for loop code to look like the following:

+// Looping through our intervals to generate a label with a colored square for each interval. for (var i = 0; i < magnitudes.length; i++) {
+     console.log(colors[i]);
+     div.innerHTML +=
+       "<i style='background: " + colors[i] + "'></i> " +
+       magnitudes[i] + (magnitudes[i + 1] ? "&ndash;" + magnitudes[i + 1] + "<br>" : "+");
+  }
+   return div;
+ };

+ legend.addTo(map);
+Let's review what's happening in this for loop:

+After we iterate through the magnitudes, we'll add the color and text to the div element using div.innerHTML +=.
+For each iteration, we'll add a color from the colors array by styling the background of an <i> tag with color options.
+Next, we'll add the interval between earthquake magnitudes for our colors with the following code: magnitudes[i] + (magnitudes[i + 1] ? "&ndash;" + magnitudes[i + 1] + "<br>" : "+").
+This code is quite complex.
+For a deeper explanation of this code, watch the following video:

+NOTE
+If that seemed a bit complex, that's good!
+Encountering, unpacking, and using other people's complex code is a critical part of being a developer.

+The last thing we need to do is style the legend using CSS.
+Below the JavaScript code for the legend is the CSS code.
+Copy the CSS code and add it our style.css file:

+Refer to the Custom Legend Control CSS code to add style to the legend.

+We won't edit the <i> tag of the .legend class (.legend i) in the style.css file, but let's edit our .legend class to create some padding around the legend, add a white background, and add a border radius.
+Edit your .legend class to look like the following:

+.legend {
+  padding: 10px;
+  line-height: 18px;
+  color: #555;
+  background-color: #fff;
+  border-radius: 5px;
+}
+Our style.css file should now look like the following:

+The style.css file now shares attributes of the Custom Legend Control CSS code.

+Save your logicStep5.js and style.css files.
+When you open index.html in your browser, your map should have a legend on the bottom right:

+The Street map marks each recorded earthquake with a circle diameter and color representing different magnitudes.It includes popups showing magnitude and location and a legend in the bottom right.

+Congratulations on completing your earthquake map!